Retieun/Retieun/README.md

 ## 👋 About Me

-Mathematics PhD Candidate at Syracuse University specializing in Commutative Algebra and Homological Algebra.
-Quantitative researcher with expertise in algorithm development and data analysis.
+Mathematics PhD from at Syracuse University specializing in Commutative Algebra and Homological Algebra.
 Passionate about solving complex problems through data-driven approaches and mathematical modeling.
+I am currecntly a post-doc researcher in Syracuse University

 ## 🔭 Current Work

-- Finalizing PhD research on Betti numbers and module theory over Noetherian local rings
-- Exploring computational methods for algebraic invariants
-- Developing algorithms for data analysis in Python and R
-- Competing in Kaggle competitions (achieved top 300 rankings)
+Research: Studying the Auslander–Reiten Conjecture, with a focus on homological algebra and related algebraic structures.

+AI Development: Building and training an AI agent specialized in homological algebra (with plans to expand its scope to broader areas of mathematics).

+Learning: Exploring quantum cryptography and its deep connections with algebraic geometry.

+Career: Actively seeking academic and industry opportunities where I can apply my mathematical expertise, algorithmic thinking, and research background.

 ## 🧠 Research Interests

 - Commutative Algebra and Homological Algebra
-- Betti numbers and their growth in Artinian rings
-- Cohen-Macaulay rings and their applications
+- Cryptography
 - Graph theory and combinatorics
 - Probability and statistics
+- LLM
+- AI agent

 ## 📄 My Paper
 - Betti Numbers for Modules Over Artinian Local Rings (https://arxiv.org/abs/2503.11866)